Warbo/chriswarbo-net/blog/2024-03-17-sk_logic_in_egglog_2.md

 [I've blogged about before](/blog/2024-01-19-lazy_test_generators.html)): in essence, to try and "falsify myself", to figure out what I'd misunderstood.

+This page gives the background of what I was attempting; along with executable Haskell code, properties it should satisfy, and `falsify` checks of those properties.
+The latter are defined using [active code](/projects/activecode).

 ## The setup ##

 I'll explain some of this jargon below, but in short: that problematic line of